Myriam J. A. Chancy: Career

-Spirit of Haiti, her first novel, was a Commonwealth Prize Finalist.
+Spirit of Haiti (2003), her first novel, was a Commonwealth Prize finalist.
 It was followed by The Scorpion's Claw.
 Chancy's third novel, The Loneliness of Angels was the 2011 recipient of the Guyana Prize in Literature Caribbean Award for Best Fiction.

-Her academic work Searching for Safe Spaces: Afro-Caribbean Women Writers in Exile (1997) served as one of the first books to address exile as a defining aspect of Afro-Caribbean women's experiences.
+Clancy's academic work Searching for Safe Spaces: Afro-Caribbean Women Writers in Exile (1997) served as one of the first books to address exile as a defining aspect of Afro-Caribbean women's experiences.
 Her second 1997 book, Framing Silence, was the first book-length study devoted to Haitian women's literature as a field of analysis.
 Framing Silence examined six writers: Mme.
-Virgil Valcin, Annie Desroy, Nadine Magloire, Marie Chauvet, Jan J. Dominique, Anne-christine d'Adesky and Edwidge Danticat.
+Virgil Valcin, Annie Desroy, Nadine Magloire, Marie Vieux-Chauvet, Jan J. Dominique, Anne-christine d'Adesky and Edwidge Danticat.
 Chancy was granted early tenure on the basis of these two books.

 She published From Sugar to Revolution: Women's Visions of Haiti, Cuba and the Dominican Republic in 2012 and received the prestigious Guggenheim Fellowship for Literary Criticism in 2014.
-In 2021, her novel on the 2010 Haiti earthquake, What Storm, What Thunder by Harper Collins Canada and Tin House was published.
+In 2021, her novel on the 2010 Haiti earthquake, What Storm, What Thunder, was published by Harper Collins Canada and Tin House.
 It was shortlisted for the Caliba Golden Poppy Award, and the Aspen Words Literary Prize.

+Her 2024 novel Village Weavers was the overall winner of the OCM Bocas Prize for Caribbean Literature.